Mayeu/NYaifO/README.md

 #Not Yet another installer for OpenBSD

-NYaifO use the autoinstall(8) feature of OpenBSD 5.5 to create hand & console free installation of OpenBSD.
+NYaifO use the autoinstall(8) feature of OpenBSD 5.5 to create an hand & console free installation of OpenBSD.

 #YES no code, but you do not need code or patch for this!

 ##Warning

-It is the first time I mess with `/usr/src`, and play with compiling my own image on an OpenBSD.
+It is the first time I mess with `/usr/src`, and play with compiling my own image of OpenBSD.
 So everything may{be| feel} hackish {and|or} dirty.
 Constructive criticism more than welcome.

 I do not cover cross compiling here, and I only test this with the amd64